hiitiger/goverlay/README.md

         npm run start
     ```
 5. click the start button to start overlay
-6. open gameoverlay.sln and build all (Release/Win32 + Release/x64) or just run `build.bat` in game-overlay directory
-7. start dx11app and press ESC to do load inject dll for test
-8. press F1 to swtich input intercepting

-## inject a specific game

-After you have the demo runs right

-1.  copy files [`n_overlay.dll`, `n_overlay.x64.dll`, `n_ovhelper.exe`, `n_ovhelper.x64.exe`] from directory `game-overlay\bin\Release` to directory `node-ovhook\build\Release`
-2.  run demo client
-3.  click start button to start overlay
 4. start the game you want to inject to and wait for it game window to show
 5. input the window title(or part of the title) of the game, and click the inject button
+8. press ctrl+tab to open overlay

+## compiling overlay and ovhelper on you own

+In default they are precompiled under `client/dist/overlay` but if you are making changes you might want to compile on your own

+1. open gameoverlay.sln and build all (Release/Win32 + Release/x64) or just run `build.bat` in game-overlay directory
+2.  copy files [`n_overlay.dll`, `n_overlay.x64.dll`, `n_ovhelper.exe`, `n_ovhelper.x64.exe`] from directory `game-overlay\bin\Release` to directory `client/dist/overlay`

 ## use in your own project